 Collection of personal information, including sensitive information

-EML only collects personal information that is needed to assist us in providing a service to you and your employees.
+EML only collects personal information that is needed to assist us in providing a service to you (and where applicable, your employees).
 Generally we keep a record of:

 - information that identifies you, such as your name, address, employer details and information concerning your employment arrangements

-- "sensitive information" concerning your claim including the details and circumstances of your injury ("sensitive information" includes, among other things, health information).
+- "sensitive information" concerning your claim including the details and circumstances of your injury ("sensitive information" includes, among other things, health information; personal information includes sensitive information).
 We will obtain your consent before we collect sensitive information about you, unless we are otherwise permitted by law to make the collection

-- information from other service providers such as medical practitioners, rehabilitation providers, investigators, legal practitioners, Regulators and other experts or consultants collected for the purposes of assessing and managing your claim, and
+- information from other service providers such as medical practitioners, rehabilitation providers, investigators, legal practitioners, Regulators and other experts or consultants collected for the purposes of assessing and managing your claim (which may include health information and medical history information including in connection with other health/injury-related claims), and

 - banking and taxation details.